 The type and style of speed bag you should hang depends on two factors.
-First, how new you are to boxing and working a speed bag and, second, what you’re wanting to accomplish.
+First, how new you are to boxing and working a speed bag.
+Second, what you’re wanting to accomplish.

 If you're just beginning, you may want to start with a larger bag.
 As you progress and become more skilled at it, you’ll want to graduate to a smaller and more difficult target.
 The smaller the bag, the faster it moves.
 A smaller bag is obviously more difficult to hit and harder to control.
 A smaller bag helps develop greater hand speed and demands greater focus.
 Both are beneficial to you in the ring.